prividentity/PrivateIdentity-Oldd/External-Integration.md

 Currently, a sample workflow of ping demo can be experienced in the following way.

-1. First, the user will register themselves in the system using this [link](https://ping.private.id:9031/sp/startSSO.ping?SpSessionAuthnAdapterId=pingdemo&authType=enroll).
+First, the user will register themselves in the system using this [enroll link](https://ping.private.id:9031/sp/startSSO.ping?SpSessionAuthnAdapterId=pingdemo&authType=enroll).
 The screen will ask for the Active Directory credentials to store the random hex string UUID returned from the system.

-2. Second, the user can log in to the application using different modalities described in the link below:
+Second, the user can log in to the application using different modalities described in the link below:
 * [Login with Face](https://ping.private.id:9031/idp/startSSO.ping?PartnerSpId=Dropbox&authType=face)
 * [Login with Voice](https://ping.private.id:9031/idp/startSSO.ping?PartnerSpId=Dropbox&authType=voice)
 * [Login with Face and Voice](https://ping.private.id:9031/idp/startSSO.ping?PartnerSpId=Dropbox&authType=faceandvoice)

 Apart from the above functionalities, user can able to raise their enroll level by verifying with a document.
-Verified Enroll can be achieved with this [link](https://private.id/a/index.htm?apiKey=1962&passport=true)
+The described functionality can be achieved with this [verified enroll link](https://private.id/a/index.htm?apiKey=1962&passport=true)

 In case, the user has forgotten their credentials for your Active Directory, they can recover the password with the [Recover Password](https://ping.private.id:9031/ext/pwdreset/Identify?AdapterId=ActiveDirectory)